Grade Level: Middle School

 This lesson plan can be used on its own or as an accompaniment to the Arnold Lobel Frog and Toad story, “The Garden.”
 Divide students into groups of 3-4.
 Ask each group to come up with 2-3 examples of the following three cases: See Discussion Questions tab for discussion prompts.

-Reconciliation #2 – Apologies and Forgiveness
+Reconciliation #2 – Forgiveness

 This lesson plan can be read in conjunction with “Chapter 4.
 Reconciliation” (pp. 69-82) in the freely available teaching resource Coping: A Philosophical Guide (OpenBook Publishers, 2021) with discussion questions (pp. 124-5) and additional teaching materials (p.
 119-20).
-Accepting an Apology versus Forgiving Questions for Discussion: Here are some responses that the students might give: Reconciliation #2 – Apologies and Forgiveness
+Accepting an Apology versus Forgiving Questions for Discussion: Here are some responses that the students might give: Reconciliation #2 – Forgiveness

-Reconciliation #3 – Reparations for Slavery
+Reconciliation #3 – Reparations

 Before beginning this lesson plan, we recommend reading “Things to Think About Before Introducing Social Justice Topics.”
 This lesson plan can be read in conjunction with “Chapter 4.
 Reconciliation” (pp. 69-82) in the freely available teaching resource Coping: A Philosophical Guide (Open Book Publishers, 2021) with discussion questions (pp. 124–5) and additional teaching materials (p.
-Reconciliation #3 – Reparations for Slavery
+Reconciliation #3 – Reparations

-Reconciliation #1 – Genuine and Disingenuous Apologies
+Reconciliation #1 – Apologies

 This lesson plan can be read in conjunction with “Chapter 4.
 Reconciliation” (pp. 69-82) in the freely available teaching resource Coping: A Philosophical Guide (Open Book Publishers, 2021) with discussion questions (pp. 124–5) and additional teaching materials (p.
 119–20).
-1. Disingenuous Apologies Start with the Harley Schwadron cartoon in which a TV presenter says that Reconciliation #1 – Genuine and Disingenuous Apologies
+1. Disingenuous Apologies Start with the Harley Schwadron cartoon in which a TV presenter says that Reconciliation #1 – Apologies